continue-revolution/sd-webui-animatediff/README.md

 - `2023/09/22`: [v1.5.2](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.5.2): Option to disable xformers at `Settings/AnimateDiff` [due to a bug in xformers](https://github.com/facebookresearch/xformers/issues/845), API support, option to enable GIF paletter optimization at `Settings/AnimateDiff` (credit to [@rkfg](https://github.com/rkfg)), gifsicle optimization move to `Settings/AnimateDiff`.
 - `2023/09/25`: [v1.6.0](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.6.0): [Motion LoRA](https://github.com/guoyww/AnimateDiff#features) supported.
 Download and use them like any other LoRA you use (example: download motion lora to `stable-diffusion-webui/models/Lora` and add `<lora:v2_lora_PanDown:0.8>` to your positive prompt). **Motion LoRA only supports V2 motion modules**.
 - `2023/09/27`: [v1.7.0](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.7.0): [ControlNet](https://github.com/Mikubill/sd-webui-controlnet) supported.
 Please closely follow the instructions in [How to Use](#how-to-use), especially the explanation of `Video source` and `Video path` attributes.
 ControlNet is way more complex than what I can test and I ask you to test for me.
 Please submit an issue whenever you find a bug.
 You may want to check `Do not append detectmap to output` in `Settings/ControlNet` to avoid having a series of control images in your output gallery.
 [Safetensors](#motion-module-model-zoo) for some motion modules are also available now.
 - `2023/09/29`: [v1.8.0](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.8.0): Infinite generation (with/without ControlNet) supported.
-[Demo and video instructions](#demo-and-video-instructions) are coming soon.
 - `2023/10/01`: [v1.8.1](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.8.1): Now you can uncheck `Batch cond/uncond` in `Settings/Optimization` if you want.
 This will reduce your VRAM (5.31GB -> 4.21GB for SDP) but take longer time.
 - `2023/10/08`: [v1.9.0](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.9.0): Prompt travel supported.
 You must have ControlNet installed (you do not need to enable ControlNet) to try it.
 See [FAQ](#faq) for how to trigger this feature.